zilliztech/claude-context/packages/chrome-extension/README.md

 ## Contributing

-This Chrome extension is part of the Code Context monorepo.
+This Chrome extension is part of the Claude Context monorepo.
 Please see:
 - [Main Contributing Guide](../../CONTRIBUTING.md) - General contribution guidelines
 - [Chrome Extension Contributing](CONTRIBUTING.md) - Specific development guide for this extension